TryKickoff/css-guidelines/README.md

  */
 ```

-### BEM modifier comments
+### Modifier comments

-Whenever you're using BEM and you declare a modifier (see [Naming conventions -> BEM](#bem)) you need to include a comment and if required provide a brief explanation as to what it's doing, e.g.
+Whenever you're using BEM and you declare a modifier (see [Naming conventions -> Kickoff](#kickoff)) you need to include a comment and if required provide a brief explanation as to what it's doing, e.g.

 ```
 /**